openbmc/bmcweb/DEVELOPING.md

   The following redfish schemas and fields are targeted for OpenBMC.
 This is a living document, and these schemas are subject to change.

+  The latest Redfish schemas can be found [here](https://redfish.dmtf.org/schemas/)

   Fields common to all schemas

   - @odata.context